Welcome – Sunday Services

 Lee Mill is near Plymouth, right between Plympton and Ivybridge in South Devon, just off the A38.
 Our chapel is on Plymouth Road, near the ‘Famous Lee Mill’, just inside the Sparkwell Civil Parish.

-Morning Service – 11.00 am – Refreshments are available after the service.
+Morning Service – 11.00 am – Mixture of contemporary and traditional evangelical worship, centring on Bible teaching for young and old. – Refreshments are available after the service.
 Activity bags are provided for younger children during sermons.
 These are regularly updated with pencils, colouring, stickers, and puzzles such as word searches and dot-to-dots.
-Question Sheets are usually available for under 14s to help them to start listening to sermons.
-Children’s talks are usually towards the beginning of services.
+Question Sheets are usually available for under 14s to help them to start listening to sermons (with rewards afterwards for those whose parents are not dentists!).
+Children’s talks are now called ‘Think it Through‘, and usually happen towards the beginning of services.